More information about the Slovak labour market

-The ranking of the top 10 employment agencies is topped by company INDEX NOSLUŠ.
-It had the most permanent employees and published the most job offers on the Profesia job portal in 2016.
-Company EDYMAX SE reported the highest average sales revenues in the past three years, while company EUROTRADE – SR had the highest average net profit over the same period.
-Company Grafton Slovakia reported the highest number of placements in 2016.
-As for the quality of the recruiting process in 2016, the ranking is led by company Start Group.
+The ranking of the top 10 employment agencies is topped by the company INDEX NOSLUŠ.
+It had the most permanent employees in 2017, published the most job offers on the Profesia job portal in 2017, and based on data provided by FinStat, had the highest average sales revenues in the past three years (2014-2016).
+Company Grafton Slovakia had the highest average net profit over the same period.
+Company ADECCO Slovakia reported the highest number of placements in 2017, while Grafton Slovakia had the highest number in the white collar category.
+As for the quality of the recruiting process in 2017, the ranking is led by company ManpowerGroup Slovensko.

-The ranking was created also thanks to the cooperation of the company Profesia.
-Seven criteria were evaluated which, among other things, indicate the most profitable companies or agencies, those which published the most job offers or reported the most placements.
+The ranking was created thanks to the cooperation of companies Profesia and FinStat.
+Seven criteria were evaluated which, among other things, indicate the most profitable companies or agencies along with those that publish the most job offers or report the most placements.

-“I am glad that one among the seven criteria is also the RecruitRank Index, which is today the only tool for companies to measure the satisfaction of jobseekers with the quality of the recruiting process as well as the work of recruiters,” said Ivana Molnárová, head of the job website Profesia.
+“I am glad that among the seven criteria is the RecruitRank Index, which is the only tool today for companies to measure the satisfaction of jobseekers with the quality of the recruiting process as well as the work of recruiters,” said Ivana Molnárová, head of the job website Profesia.

 The ranking does not include employment agencies for direct searches of experts or managers (executive search firms) because they use different methods for placements.

 When creating the ranking, the below factors had the following weights:

 1) average number of permanent employees in 2017 - leased employees not included (36% weight)